TimHopg/42-inception/README.md

 A Docker container only stays running as long as their main process (PID 1) is running in the foreground.
 Running our services in the foreground means Docker can manage, monitor and restart the container when needed.

 ## TLS

+TLS is a cryptographic protocol to secure data.
+TLS is the lock and HTTPS is the door that uses that lock.
+When you visit a `https://` website, your browser uses HTTP wrapped in TLS to ensure the data is encrypted and secure.

+A TLS handshake is initiated with the server, they agree on encryption methods and exchange keys.
+Once a secure channel is established, HTTP traffic flows through it, this is HTTPS.

 v1.2 / v1.3